ToraenN/buildpacks/docs/README.md

 The essential version of the script does not ask for any parameters and just collects the default categories.
 It also only saves zips, not the separate text files.

 # Notes
-The script only recognizes builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.
+The scripts only recognize builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.

 Team builds are saved in their own subfolders and each template is named: Team - Build Name - #.txt.
-The script does not pull the builds' names or profession prefixes from the page to name the file with.
+The scripts do not pull the builds' names or profession prefixes from the page to name the file with.

 Non-team builds that have separate player and hero template codes will appropriately be sorted to the 'general' (player build) and 'hero' (hero build) folders.